Ronnie Wood: Early life

-Wood was born in Hillingdon, west London, into a family of English "bargees" (river or canal barge operators, sometimes called "water gypsies").
-He has said that his generation was the first in the family to be born on dry land.
-He grew up in 8 Whitehorn Avenue Yiewsley and attended St Stephen's Infant School, St Matthew's Church of England Primary School and St Martin's C of E Secondary Modern School West Drayton where one of his drawings was chosen for BBC Sketch Club.
+Wood was born in the London Borough of Hillingdon, into a family of English "bargees" (river or canal barge operators, sometimes called "water gypsies").
+He has said that his generation was the first in the family to be born on land.
+He grew up at 8 Whitehorn Avenue, Yiewsley, and attended St Stephen's Infant School, St Matthew's Church of England Primary School and St Martin's C of E Secondary Modern School West Drayton where one of his drawings was chosen for BBC Sketch Club.

 Wood's elder brothers, Art and Ted, were graphic artists as well as musicians; all three brothers studied at Ealing College of Art.
 Ted Wood died in 2004 and Art Wood in 2006.